dipc-cc/hubbard/doc/examples/molecules.rst

    in the `Supp.
 Material <https://www.nature.com/articles/s41467-018-08060-6#Sec12>`_ of the paper referenced above.

 #.
 We will build the `HubbardHamiltonian` object, which will allow us to use the routines
-   stored in this class to converge the mean field hubbard Hamiltonian until we find the self-consistent solution.
+   stored in this class to converge the mean field Hubbard Hamiltonian until we find the self-consistent solution.

 #.
 We then can manipulate and obtain different magnetic states to compare the total energies
    that will tell us which one is the groundstate.